thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 RFC 9846 has removed Static RSA and Static Diffie-Hellman cipher suites, therefore all public-key-based key exchange mechanisms available in TLS 1.3 provide forward secrecy.

 Pre-shared keys (PSKs) can be used with (EC)DHE key exchange to provide forward secrecy or can be used alone, at the cost of losing forward secrecy for the application data.
-For PSK use, endpoints SHOULD use (EC)DHE to achieve forward secrecy; PSK-only SHOULD be avoided unless the application can tolerate the loss of forward secrecy.
+For PSK use, endpoints SHOULD use (EC)DHE to achieve forward secrecy.
+PSK-only is acceptable only when the loss of forward secrecy is explicitly accepted for the IoT deployment.

 # Keep-Alive